Caro–Kann Defence: 1.e4 c6 2.d4...... Nd7

 History and Notable Players

 It arises from the Caro-Kann Defense: Classical Variation.
-Among the most prolific practitioners on the White side are Thomas Luther (25 games), Yifan Hou (24 games), Nick E De Firmian (21 games).
-On the Black side, notable exponents include Vladimir Burmakin (61 games), Igor Khenkin (60 games), Alexander Riazantsev (59 games).
+Among the most prolific White practitioners are Thomas Luther (25 games), Yifan Hou (24 games), Nick E De Firmian (21 games).
+Black-side regulars include Vladimir Burmakin (61 games), Igor Khenkin (60 games), Alexander Riazantsev (59 games).

 Practice on Chessiverse